ChristopherMichaelShea/christophermichaelshea/README.md

 - With a foundation in computer science, mathematics, and a knack for problem-solving, I aim to craft efficient, robust, and scalable applications.

-- I enjoy working in teams and constantly learning new things
+- I enjoy working in teams and constantly learning new things.

-- Let's collaborate and explore the intersection of technology and creativity
+- Let's collaborate and explore the intersection of technology and creativity.

 <h3 align="left">Connect with me:</h3>